-There are ready to use classifiers and trainable classifiers.
+There are built-in classifiers and trainable classifiers.
 Getting a trainable classifier to a publishable state requires a time investment to train it.
-To help you get started using classifiers, Microsoft 365 comes with a few ready to use classifiers.
+To help you get started using classifiers, Microsoft 365 comes with a few built-in classifiers.

-Before using any ready to use classifier in your classification and labeling workflow, you should test it against a sample of your organizations content that you feel fits the category to verify that its classification predictions meet your expectations.
+Before using any built-in classifier in your classification and labeling workflow, you should test it against a sample of your organizations content that you feel fits the category to verify that its classification predictions meet your expectations.

-Microsoft 365 comes with six ready to use classifiers:
+Microsoft 365 comes with five recommended built-in classifiers: